nginx/agent/docs/content/getting-started.md

   key: "<PRIVATE-KEY>.key"
 ```

-The mock control plane can use either gRPC or REST protocols to communicate with Agent.
+The mock control plane can use either gRPC or REST protocols to communicate with NGINX Agent.

-## Starting Agent
+## Starting NGINX Agent

-If already running, restart Agent to apply the new configuration.
-Alternatively, if Agent is not running, you may run it from the source code root directory.
+If already running, restart NGINX Agent to apply the new configuration.
+Alternatively, if NGINX Agent is not running, you may run it from the source code root directory.

-Open another terminal window and start the Agent.
+Open another terminal window and start the NGINX Agent.
 Issue the following command from the `agent` source code root directory.

 ```bash
 make run